otrosien/spring-boot-xtend-demo/README.md

 Run the following commands to start:

-`./gradlew bootRepackage && build/libs/spring-boot-xtend-demo.jar`

-Import some more test data in a new console:

-`./gradlew importTestData`
+`./gradlew bootRun

-Open the browser at http://localhost:8080/
+Open the browser at (http://localhost:8080/)